Ukulele: intermediate

 What will we cover?

 You will learn new techniques on the ukulele, and new songs, chord theory and split strokes.
-Perhaps we can persuade you to perform at the end of the course?
+Perhaps we can persuade you to perform as a group at the end of the term?

 What will I achieve?